majordoobie/barbatos-toolkit/Cybernetic/stack/docker-notes.md

 ```
 The line above will pull a node image if it's not already available and start a container with that image and run `your-daemon-or-script.js`.
 When it is done it will die, but if it's a daemon you'll need to kill it with `docker stop my-running-script`

 There are even more switches that you can add to fine tune the container.
 This can lead to a gurthy command line.
-To avoid this you use Docker files to try to consolidate
+To avoid this you use Docker files to try to consolidate.

 ### Docker through Dockerfile
 A Dockerfile defines how an image is built, not how it is used.
 So you won't be able to port over all the CLI commands here.